misile00/misile00.github.io/content/notes/Bubblewrap.md

 ---
-title: "What is Bubblewrap?
-How to use it?"
+title: What is Bubblewrap?
+How to use it?
 tags:
-- cyber security
+  - cybersecurity
   - linux
   - FOSS
-weight: -4
 date created: 2023-01-25 18:26
 ---